ZeroDaySamurai/ZeroDaySamurai/README.md

 ## ***I am a Backend developer / Devops engineer***

 - 🔭 I’m currently using the Dotnet Framework.
-- 👯 My interests is being a positive member to society
+- 👯 My interest are Sociology, futurism and character development
 - 🤔 I’m looking for help with improving my coding skills, I am always open to learning from those with more skill and experience than myself.
-- 🥅 2023 Goals: To become a better backend and integration developer, spend more time coding and to improve my communication skills.
-Inshalla!
+- 🥅 2024 Goals: Improve my competency as a Backend and Integration Developer.
+Become more consistent with my side projects.

 ### 📫 How to reach me:
-###### I Haven't yet linked my Accounts yet, sorry been a bit lazy:innocent:.
+###### Yeah these are just here for show, if you want to contact me do it through email only.

 <div>
   <a href="" target="_blank">